p3l6/blog/ref/swift.md

 * use tuples to return multiple values
 * function parameters can have default values, parameterWithDefault: Int = 12
 * variadic parameters are referenced inside the function in as an array of the appropriate type
-* parameters can be “inout”, modifying the caller, called with &varName
+* parameters can be "inout", modifying the caller, called with &varName
 * functions can be nested

 #### Closures